keharv/Crime.cx-cat-generator/README.md

 # About
 This web crawler scrapes images of cats from the internet.

-These images are then viewable at https://crime.cx and https://crime.cx/images
+These images are then viewable at https://crime.cx and https://crime.cx/images MIRROR: https://kitty.photos/

 -Feline fine?
 This web crawler will make you feel great!